 STORY OF IRELAND

 By A. M. Sullivan

-It was their most famous Victory though it came at a high cost, with hundreds of men dead and wounded.
-The Pragmatic Army lost almost 10,000 men, while the French suffered between 6,000-7,000 casualties
+It was the Irish Brigade’s most famous Victory - though it came at a high cost, with hundreds of men dead and wounded.
+The Pragmatic Army lost almost 10,000 men, while the French suffered between 6,000-7,000 casualties.